MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 [@bertsekasApproximateDynamicProgramming2008].

 Reinforcement learning (RL) is formalised as the optimal control problem of Markov decision processes (MDP) [@howardDynamicProgrammingMarkov1960].
-A MDP is defined by 4-tuple $(S, A, P_a, R_a)$ where $S$ represents the state space, $A$ represents action space, $P_a(s, s') == \Pr(s_{t+1} = s'|s_t = s, a_t = a)$ is the transition function between two states given action and current state, $R_a(s, s')$ is a numerical reward signal for action $a$ when state transfers from $s$ to $s'$.
-The optimisation objective is to maximize the except of accumulated reward $E[\sum_{t=0}^\infty \gamma^t R_{a_t}(s_t, s_{t+1})]$.
+An MDP is defined by 4-tuple $(S, A, P_a, R_a)$ where $S$ represents the state space, $A$ represents action space, $P_a(s, s') == \Pr(s_{t+1} = s'|s_t = s, a_t = a)$ is the transition function between two states given action and current state, $R_a(s, s')$ is a numerical reward signal for action $a$ when state transfers from $s$ to $s'$.
+The optimisation objective is to maximise the except of accumulated reward $E[\sum_{t=0}^\infty \gamma^t R_{a_t}(s_t, s_{t+1})]$.
 Under the Reinforcement learning literature, $P_a$ and $R_a$ are represented by the environment $E$.
 The agent is aiming to learn the policy $\pi: A \times S